vladcapota/java-network-communication-using-RMI-and-JPA-implementation-with-a-MySQL-database/README.md

 - dto

-  > the Data Transer Object package contains a serializable version of the object that that allows the object to be
+  > the Data Transfer Object package contains a serializable version of the object that that allows the object to be
     transferred through a flux;

   > the classes placed in the ‘entities’ package of the server cannot reach the client because of the annotations that mark